grafana/grafana/docs/sources/alerting/alerting-rules/templates/_index.md

 In this example, the value of the `severity` label is determined by the query value, and the possible options are `critical`, `high`, `medium`, or `low`.
 You can then use the `severity` label to change their notifications—for instance, sending `critical` alerts immediately or routing `low` alerts to a specific team for further review.

 {{% admonition type="note" %}}
 You should avoid displaying query values in labels, as this may create numerous unique alert instances—one for each distinct label value.
-Instead, use annotations to inform about query values.
+Instead, use annotations for query values.
 {{% /admonition %}}

 ### How to template a label